NVIDIA/nv-wavenet/README.md

 * 64 residual channels, 256 skip channels, 256 audio channels
 * 128 residual channels, 256 skip channels, 256 audio channels

-The implementation provides three different variants, with different complexity, sample rate, throughput and resource characteristics:
+The implementation provides four different variants, with different complexity, sample rate, throughput and resource characteristics:

 * Single-Block: implements the entire network in a single thread block.
 Each thread block must read all model weights per sample, and thus sample rate is limited by the rate at which a single Streaming Multiprocessor can read weights.
 * Dual-Block: implements the network across two collaborating thread blocks.
 As these blocks may now span multiple Streaming Multiprocessors, this implementation can support a larger model at a given sample rate.
 * Persistent: loads all weights into the register file, where they persist for the entire inference.
+* Manyblock: uses the same distribution of the model across blocks as Persistent, but reloads weights for each sample so that they do not need to persist in the register file.
+Useful for models that are too large for the Persistent approach.

 In all three implementations, a single kernel runs inference for potentially many samples.